francescoFH/spell-checker/README.md

 Small project to grow a better TDD process using Ruby and RSpec.

-I have built a spell-checker that identify incorrectly spelt words in a sentence.
+I have built a spell-checker that identifies incorrectly spelt words in a sentence.

 INPUT | OUTPUT
 --- | ---